corsairmarks/combined_silfae_revisited/mod/README.md

 # Changes

 All gameplay features from the original mod are upgraded to be fully compatible with Stellaris 3.0.*, the latest version when this was written.
+Updates include:

+* Fix the broken portrait clothing selector for male rulers
+* Update the namelist to account for all built-in army types, remove obsolete entries
+* Update the custom starting system initializer for 3.0 (all the built-in ones)
+* Custom starting intializer now supoports a variety of civics and origin starts
+* Add an extra species trait (Communal) to the prescripted empire, because Repugnant is now -2 points
+* Update portrait and clothing selection for Pops - your Pops will wear clothing based on their jobs

 ## Compatibility